Skip to Content

 Spicy Sausage Corn Chowder

-I almost always cook soup in cast iron dutch ovens these days.
-They may seem a little heavy but the cleanup is pretty easy.
+I almost always cook soup in a large Dutch oven these days.
+They may seem heavy, but the cleanup is easy.
+You can also use a large pot or extra-large saucepan.

 close up photo of spicy sausage corn chowder

-• Thyme Sprigs – Fresh thyme sprigs infuse the chowder with a subtle herby aroma and flavor.
+Thyme Sprigs – Fresh herbs like thyme sprigs infuse the chowder with a subtle herby aroma and flavor.
 They are typically added whole and removed before serving.
+You can also use fresh parsley – don’t remove the parsley if you make this substitution.

-• Loose Spicy Italian Sausage – Spicy Italian sausage contributes a kick of heat and a robust, savory flavor to the chowder.
-It’s browned and crumbled before being added to the soup, enhancing its spiciness and overall depth of taste.
+Loose Hot Italian Sausage – Hot Italian sausage contributes a kick of heat and a robust, savory flavor to the chowder.
+It’s browned and crumbled before being added to the soup, enhancing the chowder with its spiciness and overall depth of taste.

-• Heavy Cream or Milk – Heavy cream or milk provides the chowder with its creamy texture and helps balance the sausage’s spiciness.
+Heavy Cream or Whole Milk – Heavy cream or whole milk provides the chowder with its creamy broth and helps balance the sausage’s spiciness.
 It rounds out the flavors and adds a comforting richness to the dish.

 Tip for sautéing onions and celery: onions are cooked/soft when they turn translucent.
 Celery is cooked when it becomes bright green.